April 17, 1918 – William Holden:

 Here is where I wax a bit about Holden’s bare chest.
 When I was a teenager, I found that one of the best things about watching a Holden film from the 1950s through the 70s was a very probable chance he would be in some state of partial undress.
 In fact, in candid snapshots of him having his real-life adventures, I found that he’s often shirtless in those also, or at least unbuttoned, wearing shorts, and barefoot.
 He seemed to enjoy being a natural man, though I had heard that he was obsessed with showering, too.
 Well, maybe that’s the thing; you take a shower four times a day, and you tire of putting on a new set of clothes each time.

-This is true of other Hollywood stars of his era and even earlier; onscreen, he is often has a hairless chest.
+This is true of other Hollywood stars of his era and even earlier; onscreen, he often has a hairless chest.
 In Picnic (1955), because he was a bit too old for the character he played, the bare chest made him look younger.
-He also has a hairless in Love Is A Many-Splendored Thing (1955) and The Bridge On The River Kwai (1957).
+He also has a hairless chest in Love Is A Many-Splendored Thing (1955) and The Bridge On The River Kwai (1957).
 Yet, in Sunset Boulevard (1950), The Bridges Of Toko-Ri (1954) and Paris When It Sizzles (1964), he is deliciously hairy.
 I don’t remember what his chest hair was doing in The World of Suzie Wong (1960), but I think the reason we saw less of him undressed in that film is because audiences might figure out just what a man does with a call girl, and that would be very bad.

 Funny about Hollywood; they took the hair off men’s chests but added it to so many of their heads.